 Rob: Tell us about that.

 John: So, aphantasia is a condition or an affliction whereby the mind has no ability to create any sort of visual imagery what so ever.
 So, easy way to explain this.
 There's two ways.
 One is if I close my eyes and imagine something I don't see anything.
 I see nothing, I see black, I see the back of my eyelids.
 And so obviously I've grown up thinking that was normal my whole life but I discovered I don't know, when I was about 14, 15 that apparently other people imagine stuff and they can either kind of sort of imagine it and see it in the real world like I'm holding an imaginary cup on this table right now and they can sort of picture it literally with their eyes picture it and when they close their eyes and think of a rainforest they can see leaves and really kind of be there almost like a dream-ish state.
 I don't have that.
 It's just black.

 John: Nothing, no visual anything.
 If I think of a song apparently a lot of people they hear a track they hear a beat.

 Rob: So it goes the same with audio?

 John: Yeah, same with audio.
 So, if you think of the intro to Michael Jackson's "Billie Jean".

 John: I can't.
 I know what it is.
 I know logically the words that go with it, the rhythm of the percussion and I can hum it and I can sing it.

-Rob: Oh, so when it comes to music your memory, you know, you hum it in rhythm and it's all there in your head already.
+Rob: Oh, so when it comes to music your memory you hum it in rhythm and it's all there in your head already.
 So yours will have to be pure sequencing.